-- Part 1 provides the general government sector budget aggregates for 2008-09 together with an analysis of the 2008-09 final budget outcome.
-This includes summary analysis of revenue, expenses, net capital investment, cash flows and the balance sheet (net debt, net financial worth and net worth).
+- Part 1 provides the general government sector budget aggregates for 2010‑11 together with an analysis of the 2010‑11 final budget outcome.
+This includes summary analysis of cash flows, revenue, expenses, net capital investment and the balance sheet (net debt, net financial worth and net worth).

-- Part 2 presents the Australian Government financial statements for 2008-09 with the Australian Bureau of Statistics (ABS) Government Finance Statistics (GFS) as the basis for accounting policy, except for where the Government has decided to depart because Australian Accounting Standards provide a better conceptual treatment for presenting information of relevance to users of public sector financial reports.
+- Part 2 presents the Australian Government financial statements for 2010‑11 with the Australian Bureau of Statistics' (ABS) accrual Government Finance Statistics (GFS) as the basis for accounting policy, except for where the Government has decided to depart because Australian Accounting Standards provide a better conceptual treatment for presenting information of relevance to users of public sector financial reports.
 This data covers the general government sector as well as the Australian Government public corporations sectors.

-(a) The following definitions are used in this paper:
+- The following definitions are used in this Budget Paper:

 - 'real' means adjusted for the effect of inflation;

-- real growth in expenses is measured by the Consumer Price Index (CPI); and
+- real growth in expenses and payments is calculated using the Consumer Price Index (CPI) as the deflator; and

 - one billion is equal to one thousand million.